 New England's coolest potholes are no mere pits in the pavement.
 Shelburne Falls, Massachusetts, is home to glacial potholes.
 These natural outdoor "pools" were several hundred million years in the making.
 How fascinating to contemplate the fact that the last Ice Age left behind a free attraction that's still one of the reasons travelers turn off the Mohawk Trail to explore this little village.
-Let's answer one important question first:

 Can You Go Swimming in the Potholes?